 It is not known to what extent The Asylum were privy to the details of Spielbergs War of the Worlds one assumes they had no more than general press release material available to them but their version has a surprising number of similarities to the Spielberg version.
 Like Spielberg, The Asylum transplant and update the H.G.
 Wells novel from England in the Victorian era to contemporary USA.
 Similarly, Wellss unnamed narrator is made into a modern family man whose principal drive throughout the story is to cross the country to reunite with his family.
 Like the Spielberg film, The Asylums version also acknowledges the modern astrophysical reality of Mars being unable to support life and, while it does include meteorites coming down at the start, it, like Spielberg, simply removes any mention of Mars as being the source of these.
 At one point, the screenplay does venture into an interestingly existential take on things with a storeowner suggesting all manner of explanations alien invasion, military experiments and the 00s buzzword that also underscored the Spielberg film, the idea of it being a terrorist attack.

 The character of the curate has been updated to the far more American idea of a pastor in the person of Australian actor (and Asylum regular) Rhett Giles.
 For H.G.
-Wells, the character of the curate embodied his contempt for religion, although in the initial scenes here Rhett Giless performance is more handsome and assured than the craven and cowardly way Wells wrote the character.
-In fact though, the characterisation of the pastor/curate becomes one of the best parts about The Asylums War of the Worlds there is an excellent piece of writing where Giles offers succour to a woman (Kim Little) and she turns on him in anger at the inadequacy of his platitudes about being reunited with her dead children in the afterlife and we see the pastors faith visible crumbling.
+Wells, the character of the curate embodied his contempt for religion, although in the initial scenes here Rhett Giless performance is more handsome and assured than the craven and cowardly characterisation that Wells wrote.
+In fact, the characterisation of the pastor/curate becomes one of the best parts about The Asylums War of the Worlds there is an excellent piece of writing where Giles offers succour to a woman (Kim Little) and she turns on him in anger at the inadequacy of his platitudes about being reunited with her dead children in the afterlife and we see the pastors faith visible crumbling.
 Particularly good are the scenes in the cellar where we see the pastor going to pieces, becoming racked with fear, ranting about demons and obsessively eating everything, which is almost exactly as H.G.
 Wells wrote the character.
-The only part we do not get is the scene where the hero batters the pastors head in, leaving the unconscious curate to be dragged away and devoured by the Martians, whereas here it is the invading probe that kills the pastor.
+The only part we do not get is the scene where the hero batters the pastors head in, leaving him to be dragged away and devoured by the Martians, whereas here it is the invading probe that kills the pastor.
 This is the only of the modernised versions of the H.G.
 Wells novel that actually does this character justice.